MicrosoftDocs/customer-insights/ci-docs/export-snapchat.md

 1. In the **Connection for export** field, choose a connection from the Snapchat section.
 If you don't see this section name, there are no connections of this type available to you.

 1. Enter the [**Snapchat Segment/Audience ID**](https://businesshelp.snapchat.com/s/article/custom-audiences).
-The ID of the audience can be found in the URL after selecting the audience in your Snapchat Audience Manager.
+The ID of the audience can be found in the URL after selecting the audience in Snapchat Audience Manager.

 1. In the **Data matching** section, in the **Email** field, select the field that represents a customer's email address.
 It's required to export segments to Snapchat.